LUNDR/covid-19/readme.md

 # Build extensions (must be done to activate extensions since --no-build is used above)
 jupyter lab build

+# Wait ... this may take a while

 # Unset NODE_OPTIONS environment variable
 # (OS X/Linux)
 unset NODE_OPTIONS